The “Sack of Potatoes” Rider

 A torso that organises nothing.

-The horse needs to feel that there is an organised body on top, not a sack of potatoes.
+Before we talk about aids, transitions or advanced movements, the horse needs to feel that there is an organised body above it, not a sack of potatoes.

 Relaxed is not the same as organised.